NextechSystems/intellechartapidocspub/source/includes/r4/_patient.md

 ### Overview

 An observation resource describes a measurement or an assertion made about a patient.
+The following category codes are supported:
+- laboratory
+- social-history
+- vital-signs

 ### Fields